-To add duplicate labels of the same label (eg. [2] ChGo), hold the Shift key while clicking on the species label.
+To add duplicate labels of the same label (eg. [2] ChGo), hold the Shift key while clicking on the species label or pressing the hotkey.

 You can also use the auto-scroll feature to speed up your labelling.
 To activate this feature, go to Settings, then File Navigation, and check Next on Species Label.
 This will automatically scroll to the next file when a species label is selected (either by clicking the label button, or by using the hotkey).